ssppkenny/reflow/README.md

 - run make
 - run python main.py

+# To test in a Jupyter notebook
+- jupyter lab
+- open Testing.ipynb

 # Navigation
 - Double-click on the right side of a page moves forward
 - Double-click on the left side of a page moves backward